 LOOPS ⋅ Supported features

-This is a list of features available in the LOOPS single source publishing workflow and on the Specs and Docs sites.
+This is a list of features available in the LOOPS single-source publishing workflow and on the Specs and Docs sites.
+More features will be added.

 Please note that not every published site or document set uses all features outlined below.
-This is a list of what’s doable, not what has been used.
+This is a list of what’s doable using LOOPS, not what has been used in every released document set.

 Index (linked list) of headings (ToC) for HTML documents / live